- Home

 If you have any specific health queries please contact your doctor.

 We have elevated our blends to incorporate fortification.
 This is to give you premium tasting teas with even more benefits than your regular tea.
-We have fortified blends now to support your immunity, beauty and energy, creating the perfect health ritual in your day.
+We have fortified blends now to support your immunity, sleep and energy, creating the perfect health ritual in your day.

 The probiotics are in a spore-form which means the bacteria are within a protective casing which ensures they are not destroyed by the boiling water.